e-picas/bash-library/README.md

 As for any script file, it must have execution rights for all users.

-A direct installation, including download the sources could be:
+A direct and complete installation, including download the sources could be:

     ~$ wget --no-check-certificate https://github.com/atelierspierrot/bash-library/archive/master.tar.gz
     ~$ tar -xvf master.tar.gz